bitcart/bitcart-docs/support-and-community/faq/stores-faq.md

 ## How do I display a checkout hint for customers?

 Any wallet (payment method) may have a hint which will be displayed on checkout page.
-First of all, the default BitcartCC hints are displayed (recommended fee unless disabled, and about sending exact amounts in eth).
+First of all, the default Bitcart hints are displayed (recommended fee unless disabled, and about sending exact amounts in eth).
 Your custom hint will be displayed below.

 ![It may link to your own's checkout guide](../../.gitbook/assets/wallet\_hint.png)